The Masters in Education Pathway: Education Grants and Scholarships

 Consider Online Master’s Courses

 In addition to loans, another increasingly popular option for offsetting the cost of an education degree is online programs.
-While the tuition itself may not necessarily be lower, remote learning options can help you to eliminate — or at least decrease — many of the other financial barriers that can make it challenging to pursue a Master’s in Education.
+While the tuition itself may not necessarily be lower, remote learning options can decrease many financial barriers (and time lost due to travel back and forth to campus) that can make it challenging to pursue a Master’s degree.

 For instance, because you can complete your coursework at the time and place of your choosing, online Master’s courses decrease costs associated with commuting to a campus, or, in some cases, the expenses that you would have incurred if you were required to move to a new city to pursue your degree.